Ali Al Bukhaiti

 Ali Nasser Qaid Al Bukhaiti (Arabic: علي ناصر قايد البخيتي; born 10 September 1976) is a Yemeni politician, journalist, and writer.

 He was a spokesman for the Houthi movement, until deciding to split up from them.
 He moved between Saudi Arabia, Jordan and Lebanon, and currently lives in the United Kingdom.
 He wrote several political articles published on many sites, and appeared on news channels such as BBC, RT, Al-Jazeera, Al-Arabiya and Al-Hurra.
 Al-Bukhayti was close to the former Yemeni president Ali Abdullah Saleh.
 He attacked the Houthis and their practices in Yemen, and as a result, he and his relatives were subjected to harassment and threats from them.

-In 2019, Al-Bukhaiti declared his "Irreligion", and attacked the Islam and its rulings.
+In 2019, Al-Bukhaiti declared his "irreligion", and attacked Islam and its rulings.
 He and his family came under pressure because of this.

 Early life

 Al Bukhaiti was born in the village of Al-Malha, in Dhamar Governorate, Yemen, in 1976, and spent part of his childhood in Taiz.
 He is a member of the al-Hada tribe.
 He moved between several regions in Yemen, and also between different Islamic sects.
 He was influenced by Salafism and the Muslim Brotherhood in his youth, before moving to Zaydism under the influence of his maternal grandfather, a Zaydi imam.

 At the age of 14, he began to doubt his upbringing and religion, and became involved with the Yemeni Socialist Party.
 In an interview with The Jerusalem Post, he stated that he became an atheist by the age of 20.
 Many in his family were atheists, so he did not have to keep it a secret from them, but he did have to hide his views from the wider Yemeni society until moving to London in 2019.